Loloweb/MondayBotJS/README.md

-# Monday Bot : Discord Edition
+# Monday Bot: Discord Edition
-A Node.js Discord bot that writes "Monday!" every Monday at midnight GMT.
+A Node.js Discord bot that writes "Monday!" every Monday at midnight London time.

-Requires discord.js : ```npm i```
+Get the libraries needed: ```npm i```

+Update Slash commands: ```node deploy-commands.js```

+Note: by default, the commands only work on Bloops' Discord server.
+Change the guildId to yours in config.json or make the commands global by modifying deploy-commands.js

+Run it: ```node index.js```

-Made for a friend.
+Made for Bloops.